8.1. Installing Car and Marine Starting Batteries

 8.1.10.
 After replacing and tightening the hold-down bracket.
 Use of Nyloc self locking nuts will help prevent loose hold-down clamps.
-Remove any plastic caps or covers on the terminals of the replacement battery and reconnect the cables in reverse order, that is, attach the POSITIVE (+) cable first and the NEGATIVE (-) cable last.
+Remove any plastic caps or covers on the terminals of the replacement battery and reconnect the battery cables in reverse order, that is, attach the POSITIVE (+) cable first and then the NEGATIVE (-) cable last.
 For General Motors-type side terminals, check the length of the bolt and do not tighten more than 4.2 to 5.8 foot pounds, or you could crack the battery case.
 For top terminals, do not tighten more than 5.8 foot pounds and 10 to 15 foot pounds for stud terminals.
 Connections need to be periodically checked for corrosion (or oxidation) and retightened, including the grounding cables between the vehicle's frame and engine block.
-If a parallel battery or "Computer Memory or Settings Saver" was used, disconnect it.
+If a parallel battery or "Computer Memory Saver" was used, disconnect it.
+Some vehicles might have battery electrolyte level sensor or battery vent tube that will need to be reconnected.

 8.1.11.
-To prevent corrosion, coat the terminals and exposed metal parts with high temperature grease or silicone.
+To prevent corrosion, coat the terminals and exposed metal parts with high temperature grease, dielectric grease or silicone.
 Please see Section 3.3 for more information on corrosion.

 8.1.12.
 Remove the parallel battery and reset all the switches and breakers, if required.

 8.1.13.
 Test the new battery by starting your engine or with an electrical load.

 Some vehicles might have battery electrolyte level sensor or battery vent tube that will need to be reconnected.

 [back to Index]